 - 4.1 There are numerous activities carried out in our school, each of which requires a separate risk assessment.
-The most important of these cover: - 4.1.1 Pupil welfare (medical needs, supervision, school visits); - 4.1.2 Health and safety (premises, equipment, public rights of way); - 4.1.3 Recruitment; - 4.1.4 Safeguarding (Prevent, bullying); - 4.1.5 Lessons and educational activities (science, technology, recreation, sport); - 4.1.6 Breaks and supervision; and - 4.1.7 Educational visits (see separate policy). - 4.2 We subscribe to the CLEAPSS Advisory Service which provides model risk assessments for our lessons in science, food technology and design technology, as well as providing professional training courses for both teachers and technicians who work in science and design technology. - 4.3 All staff receive regular induction and refresher training in both general risk assessments and in those risk assessments tailored to their specific areas.
+The most important of these cover: - 4.1.1 Pupil welfare (medical needs, supervision, school visits); - 4.1.2 Health and safety (premises, equipment, public rights of way); - 4.1.3 Recruitment; - 4.1.4 Safeguarding (Prevent, bullying); - 4.1.5 Lessons and educational activities (science, technology, recreation, sport); - 4.1.6 Early years (breaktime and lunchtime supervision arrangements, aspects of the EYFS environment to be checked on a regular basis to include frequency and staff responsible, how risks will be minimised or removed, the level of supervision for off-site visits); - 4.1.7 Breaks and supervision (including out of school care staffing ratios); and - 4.1.8 Educational visits (see separate policy). - 4.2 We subscribe to the CLEAPSS Advisory Service which provides model risk assessments for our lessons in science, food technology and design technology, as well as providing professional training courses for both teachers and technicians who work in science and design technology. - 4.3 All staff receive regular induction and refresher training in both general risk assessments and in those risk assessments tailored to their specific areas.
 Induction and refresher training also covers safe working practices, communication, health and safety notices and protective equipment. - 4.4 We aim to provide a positive, supportive and secure environment in which children and young people can learn and develop, and become equipped with the skills to enable them to protect their own welfare and that of others.
 Further information in relation to this is captured in our Safeguarding Policy.